Gathering views on chronic pain

-Healthcare Improvement Scotland - Community Engagement was commissioned to undertake a Gathering Views exercise in May 2022 to support the ongoing development of the Framework by gathering information from people in Scotland living with chronic pain.
+We were commissioned to undertake a Gathering Views exercise in May 2022 to support the ongoing development of the Framework for Pain Management Service Delivery by gathering information from people in Scotland living with chronic pain.
 It is intended that the recommendations from this exercise will be used to inform future delivery and resourcing of the Framework, as well as provide an evidence base for improvement opportunities for local pain services across Scotland.

 The Gathering Views exercise was undertaken during August and September 2022 in all 14 territorial NHS board areas in Scotland with individual interviews taking place via phone calls, video calls or in face-to-face settings.
 The work involved gathering lived experience from individuals living with chronic pain by asking questions about the care and support they had experienced through health and social care services and local support groups.
 This report sets out a range of themes that matter most to the people we spoke to regarding their care.

-A total of 92 people across Scotland took part in this exercise over a five week period.
+A total of 92 people across Scotland took part in this exercise over a 5-week period.
 Interviews were organised through engagement offices using links through local contacts, NHS services and third sector organisations.
 A mix of participants from all demographics were sought including those areas of multi-deprivation, the seldom heard and people who have not previously spoken about their chronic pain.
-Representation was achieved from all the territorial health boards reflecting a mix of urban, rural and island communities were captured.
+Representation was achieved from all the territorial health boards reflecting a mix of urban, rural and island communities.

 File type: pdf